-I especially liked three things about the first season of Dark Winds.
+I especially like three things about the first seasons of Dark Winds.

 The episodes capture New Mexico and on the Navajo Nation as real settings.
 The scenery is spectacular.

 The series makes excellent use of native talent, both as the cast and off screen.

 I hope that the televised Dark Winds will make viewers curious about the Hillerman books that inspired AMC’s producers to take on the project.
 I look forward to the second season with enthusiasm.

 Anne Hillerman and Jessica Matten (Bernadette Manuelito in Dark Winds)